 On this page

-Not-for-profits often work with other organisations when limited resources, funding or tender requirements drive a need to pool resources and expertise or strategically align to access tax concessions.
+Not-for-profit organisations often work with other organisations when limited resources, funding or tender requirements drive a need to pool resources and expertise or strategically align to access tax concessions.

 The ability to work co-operatively and collaboratively is one of the great strengths of the community sector.
 However, while much great work can be achieved when community organisations join forces, the legal landscape is increasingly complicated, and choosing and implementing an appropriate arrangement for your plans can be a challenging process.